MARKET LEADING QUALITY,

 I’ve been running to stay fit for as long as I can remember.
 Now my knees are not so happy when I’m running over 5km, so SUPing for longer stints of cardio training is perfect for me.
 Besides the great non-impact exercise, the feeling when you stand on the water, hear the bow of the board hitting the small waves and feel the sun and wind on your face, definitely beats running every time!

-When using the board primarily for exercising we recommend using a carbon fibre paddle.
+When using the board primarily for exercising we recommend using a.
 Our inflatable SUPs fit into a backpack and our carbon paddles can be split into 3 pieces to fit into the same backpack.

 Maybe the most rewarding way to use the paddle boards!
 This is what SUP is all about – fun together out on the water.
 Doesn’t matter if you’re 3 or 83 years old, with the inflatable SUPs from Kona Boards Australia everyone can join.